 What is 5G?
-The next telecom standards operating in the millimeter wave bands (28, 38, and 60 GHz); 5G planning aims at higher capacity than current 4G, allowing a higher density of mobile broadband users, and supporting device-to-device, more reliable, and massive machine communications
+The next telecom standards operating in the millimeter wave bands (28, 38, and 60 GHz); 5G planning aims at higher capacity than current 4G, allowing a higher density of mobile broadband users, and supporting device-to-device, more reliable, and massive machine communications.
+The fundamental appeal of 5G lies in the fact that the entire infrastructure acts as a cohesive platform for innovative applications and is tuned to flex with demand - providing services tailored to their unique characteristics.
+While the infrastructure may encompass discrete components from multiple vendors and heterogeneous wireless networks, it is designed to be a fully programmable and an interoperable framework both in the core and radio resource management.

 What is 5G (NR)?
+Exponential growth in network traffic, new use cases and shared spectrum resources have placed a tremendous pressure on MNOs to find the most efficient use of their allocated radio spectrum.
+There is a need for a New Radio evolution to improve spectral efficiency and superior network capacity.
+This evolution starts with 5G NR (New Radio) which is the new standard for 5G wireless technology capable of much faster, efficient and scalable network.
 Associated with the new standards being developed for 5G RAN by the 3GPP.
 5G (NR) delivers high levels of capabilities to the network by increasing the spectrum efficiency, traffic capacity, throughput, reliability, number of connected devices and reducing end-to-end latency.

 What is capex?
 The money a company spends to buy, maintain or improve its fixed assets, such as buildings and equipment.
 This word is commonly capitalized like an acronym, but it is now a word in its own right.
+Capital expenditures contrast with operating expenses (opex), which are ongoing expenses that are inherent to the operation of the asset.
+Opex includes items like electricity or cleaning.
+The difference between opex and capex may not be immediately obvious for some expenses; for instance, repaving the parking lot may be thought of inherent to the operation of a shopping mall.
+The dividing line for items like these is that the expense is considered capex if the financial benefit of the expenditure extends beyond the current fiscal year.
 Download our White Paper on how with a Cloud RAN Deployment, Mobile Operators Can See 49% Savings in capex and 31% Annual Savings in opex.

 What is a Chatbot?
 A chatbot (also known as a talkbot, chatterbot, Bot, IM bot, interactive agent, or Artificial Conversational Entity) is a computer program or an artificial intelligence which conducts a conversation via auditory or textual methods.
 Such programs are often designed to convincingly simulate how a human would behave as a conversational partner, thereby passing the Turing test.
 The design of Mavenir RCS opens up possibilities to provide advanced communication between third party businesses and messaging users for a wide range of services such as Chatbots, Plugins, Artificial Intelligence and other third party industrial applications.
 For more information see our Messaging as a Platform services.